617076674/Spring_Notes/Spring_IoC_Container.md

 The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework's IoC container.
 The `BeanFactory` interface provides an advanced configuration mechanism capable of managing any type of object. `ApplicationContext` is a sub-interface of `BeanFactory`.
 It adds:

-- Easier integration with Spring's AOP features
+- Access to messages in i18n-style, through the `MessageSource` interface.

-- Message resource handling (for use in internationalization)
+- Access to resources, such as URLs and files, through the `ResourceLoader` interface.

-- Event publication
+- Event publication, namely to beans that implement the `ApplicationListener` interface, through the use of the `ApplicationEventPublisher` interface.

-- Application-layer specific contexts such as the `WebApplicationContext` for use in web applications.
+- Loading of multiple (hierarchical) contexts, letting each be focused on one particular layer, such as the web layer of an application, through the `HierarchicalBeanFactory` interface.

 In short, the `BeanFactory` provides the configuration framework and basic functionality, and the `ApplicationContext` adds more enterprise-specific functionality.
 The `ApplicationContext` is a complete superset of the `BeanFactory`.